1. Browse Films

 To plan your visit, check out the links below!

-The Festival screens films in several venues, including The Paramount Theater, Violet Crown, multiple sites on the Grounds of the University of Virginia, and other locations.
+The 2021 VAFF will present films in theaters at The Paramount Theater, Violet Crown, and Culbreth Theatre as well as our Drive-In Movies location at Morven.
 There are various free and paid parking areas available, as well as access to the CTS Free Trolley that travels from the UVA central grounds to the Downtown Charlottesville.
 Make sure to look over the Venues and Parking page below to minimize stress and hassle in planning your visit!